FAQs

 How much time do I need to dedicate to piano?

+As much as you can.
 As with any skill or art form, learning to play the piano requires significant commitment.
 The level of commitment will vary from person to person depending on their independent goals and lifestyle.
 Some ideas to consider include: 1.
-Practice Time Consistent practice at the piano is essential to make progress.
-Beginners may start with short…
+Practice Time: consistent practice at the piano is essential to make progress.…

 Read more